devendranaga/linux-systems-programming-with-c/procfs.md

 ## /proc file system

-Linux kernel exposes the runtime information of the kernel and each process into the `/proc` file system as a set of files. `/proc` file system contain various information about the current process and the kernel.
+Linux kernel exposes the runtime information of the kernel and each process into the `/proc` file system as a set of files. `/proc` file system contain various information about the current processes and the kernel.

 each process information is stored under `/proc/<process-id>` folder. where `process-id` is the id of the process shown in `ps` command or via the call to `getpid` syscall.